 Here’s the Powershell script used for that :

 Param($ComputerName,$TS) $Subject = "$TS was successful on $ComputerName" $Message = "$TS was successful on $ComputerName" $From = "IT Administrator <[email protected]>" $To = "IT Administrator <[email protected]>" $SmtpServer = "your.smtp.server" Send-MailMessage -Subject $Subject -Body $Message -From $From -To $To -SmtpServer $SmtpServer

 Change the variable ($Subject,$Message,$From,$To,$SmtpServer) to fit your environment.

-Bonus tip #1: Test the powershell script locally before running it and see with your Exchange Administrators if you gets this error “Send-MailMessage: Unable to connect to the remote server”.
+Bonus tip #1: Test the PowerShell script locally before running it and see with your Exchange Administrators to avoid this error “Send-MailMessage: Unable to connect to the remote server”.

 Bonus tip #2: Error “File test.ps1 cannot be loaded because the execution of scripts is disabled on this system”.
 This is because your Powershell execution policy is not configured correctly (hint: Get-ExecutionPolicy -list)